 We are thrilled for you!
 As many super heroes are quoted “With great power comes great responsibility”, and pregnancy is one of those powers.
 There are so many exciting milestones to come, but we will first point out a few areas to air in caution.
 Of course, these are just suggestions!

-There are some possible hazards that one should avoid pregnant.
+There are some possible hazards that one should avoid while pregnant.

-- Cheeses such as brie and feta, or undercooked meats (for example – fish, poultry) can contain listeria bacteria.
-Listeriosis can cause preterm labor, miscarriage, and even still birth.
+- Cheeses such as brie and feta, or undercooked meats (for example – fish, and poultry) can contain listeria bacteria.
+Listeriosis can cause preterm labor, miscarriage, and even stillbirth.
 The symptoms can include nausea, fever, fatigue, chills, and other non-specific symptoms.

-- Many people also recommend using aspartame during a pregnancy rather that saccharine, we recommend consulting with your physician on their recommendation.
+- Many people also recommend using aspartame during pregnancy rather than saccharine, we recommend consulting with your physician on their recommendation.

 - Cleaning Products: Cleaning your home can open you to a whole host of toxins that can cause harm to the developing baby during your pregnancy.
 Be sure to read labels before using the chemicals.
-Wear protective gear; ensure that the place you are cleaning is well ventilated.
-Try to avoid are solvents, oven cleaners, and aerosols.
+Wear protective gear; ensure that the place you are cleaning is well-ventilated.
+Try to avoid solvents, oven cleaners, and aerosols.

 As with any pregnancy, stress can be something that is hard to avoid.
 With all that is anticipated to come relaxing is hard to do but it will be best for both you and the baby.
-Stress is linked to preterm birth as well as low birth weights, trigger contractions and reduce blood flow.
-One of the biggest stressors is a woman’s job.
-If you have a high stress, or high pressure job you may want to reduce the work load.
+Stress is linked to preterm birth and low birth weights, triggering contractions and reducing blood flow.
+One of the most significant stressors is a woman’s job.
+If you have a high-stress or high-pressure job you may want to reduce the workload.

 Find ways to reduce stress throughout your pregnancy.
-Your local area may have classes that you can take for prenatal yoga or other stress relieving exercise.
+Your local area may have classes that you can take for prenatal yoga or other stress-relieving exercises.
 Learn techniques for relaxation.
 Be sure that no matter what else you do keep yourself surrounded by people who are supportive.